camunda/camunda-docs/docs/components/best-practices/architecture/sizing-your-environment.md

 This is recommended if you exceed the above numbers of three million process instances per day.

-You can look at the [Camunda 8 benchmark project](https://github.com/camunda-community-hub/camunda-8-benchmark).
-While this project will not run out-of-the-box (e.g. you need need to build starter and worker code yourself and use self-created docker images), you can use it as a starting point for own endavours.
+Take a look at the [Camunda Platform 8 benchmark project](https://github.com/camunda-community-hub/camunda-8-benchmark) as a starting point for your own benchmarks.